LaayaK/LaayakApp/CONTRIBUTING.md

 - Fork the [repository](https://github.com/LaayaK/LaayakApp)
 - Clone your version of the LaayakApp repository
 - Make a firebase project frome here: [Firebase console](https://console.firebase.google.com)
-- Create a web app in the firebase project and paste the automatically generated credentials into ``` src/firebase.js ``` file.

 <!-- ## Find an issue ( or make one ) :